 - If your hotel room doesn't have a freezer you will likely get push back from the hotel about freezing your ice because of food storage laws, so pack extra bags so you can make new ice packs if needed

 - Check to make sure your milk storage bags have little air and are sealed properly as the cabin pressure may cause them to open and leak

 - Plan to spend about 10 minutes longer then normal getting through security even with TSA PreCheck as they may want to do additional testing

 The Pump Station & Nurtury® has decades of experience providing new families with outstanding educational, breastfeeding and baby care support, including products and classes which can make all the difference to you and your baby.
-To see a list of some of the essential products that our Lactation Consultants have recommended, click Essential Breastfeeding and Baby Care Products
+To see a list of some of the essential products that our Lactation Consultants have recommended, click Essential Breastfeeding Products